mozilla/data-docs/src/cookbooks/bigquery/access.md

 # Accessing BigQuery

-There are many methods you can use to access BigQuery: both interactive and programmatic.
-This document tries to give some basic information and pointers on how to get started with each.
+There are many methods that you can use to access BigQuery: both interactive and programmatic.
+This document provides some basic information and pointers on how to get started with each.

 ## Table of Contents